Josie Cockram

 Course Lead, MA Fine Art (Online)

-She is interested in pedagogies that aim to build knowledge cooperatively, create space for a breadth of voices and experiences, and acknowledge the contingency of the social and ecological conditions we are all working in.
-It is important to her that the methodology of teaching is in dialogue with the critical discourses that students are invited to participate in – that theory lives in practice.
+Josie is an artist, Senior Lecturer and contemporary art curator based in Devon, UK.
+As Course Leader, Module Lead and Final Major Project Supervisor on MA Fine Art Online, she is interested in pedagogies that aim to build knowledge cooperatively, create space for a breadth of voices and experiences, and acknowledge the contingency of the social and ecological conditions we are working within.
+It is important to her that the methodologies of her teaching activate the critical discourses that students are invited to participate in and embrace experimentation.

 External Links